Felspar/memory/README.md

 ## `shared_pen`

 Similar to `holding_pen`, but includes a mutex for controlling access to the value.
-As a consequence it has a very small interface.

 ## `small_vector`